cfx/stockmonit/README.md

 ## Adding other APIs

 Currently `Finnhub` is the only API provider implemented.
-Adding different providers should be fairly easy - every API adapter needs to be implemented as a`Stockmonit.Api.<ProviderName>` module and has to satisfy `Stockmonit.Api` behavior:
+Adding different providers should be easy - every API adapter needs to be implemented as a`Stockmonit.Api.<ProviderName>` module and has to satisfy `Stockmonit.Api` behavior:

 ```elixir
   @type response :: {:ok, Quote.t()} | {:error, String.t()}